FrailWords/website_hugo/content/posts/privacy_7_vpn_and_india.md

 #### Say hello to VPN :)

 I am sure almost everyone uses VPN nowadays to access websites that are blocked in India.
+For the other way around - when you are abroad and want to access India only sites.

 What a VPN does is that they provide a server in some other part of the world to act as a _intermediary_ on our way to access the website.